Trusted Vedic Astrology Platform

 With natal Saturn in the 9th Bhava (Dharma Sthana) and the active Rahu-Shani period running simultaneously with Saturn transiting Aquarius at 14°22' Vakra — this is a structurally significant period in your chart. **Natal Reading (9th Saturn):** Saturn in the 9th strengthens Karma Bhava through disciplined effort toward dharma, pilgrimage, and higher learning.
 The 9th lord's dignity determines whether this expression is obstructed or productive. **Rahu Mahadasha + Shani Antardasha:** This combination amplifies material ambition (Rahu) while simultaneously demanding structural accountability (Shani).
 Classical texts indicate this period tests one's adherence to earned effort over shortcuts. **Active Transit:** Transiting Saturn in Aquarius aspects your natal Moon position — this is the peak Sade Sati window if your Moon Rashi is Capricorn. **Lal Kitab Remedy:** Offer water to Shani at a Peepal tree on Saturdays.
 Avoid starting new ventures on Amavasya during this Antardasha.

-Ask about your current Dasha, a specific transit, Muhurta timing, or compatibility...
+Ask about your current Dasha, a specific Graha transit, Muhurta timing, or relationship compatibility...

 AI FEATURES

-Most AI astrology tools answer with Sun-sign generics.
-AstroKund's engine is designed differently.
+Most AI astrology tools answer from Sun-sign generalizations.
+AstroKund's engine is architected differently from the ground up.

-The AI reads your D1, D9, and divisional Varga chart data computed by the ephemeris engine — house lords, Nakshatra placements, and current Dasha chain — before generating any response.
+The AI reads your D1, D9, and Varga chart data computed directly by the ephemeris engine — including house lords, Nakshatra placements, and the current Dasha chain — before generating any response.

 Vedic RAG Scriptural Grounding

 Responses are cross-referenced against a curated database of classical texts including Brihat Parashara Hora Shastra and Phaladeepika.
-This prevents hallucinated interpretations and keeps outputs within established Jyotish reasoning.
+This prevents hallucinated interpretations and keeps all outputs within established Jyotish reasoning frameworks.

 Voice-to-Query in Sanskrit & Hindi

-Speak your question out loud.
-The voice engine correctly resolves Sanskrit pronunciation variants — Shani, Shanishchara, Saturn — and maps them to the correct Graha in your chart context.
+Speak your question aloud.
+The voice engine correctly resolves Sanskrit pronunciation variants — Shani, Shanishchara, Saturn — and maps them to the correct Graha in your active chart context.

 Dual-Profile Compatibility Mode

-Load two profiles simultaneously for a marriage or relationship reading.
-The AI can evaluate mutual Dasha synchrony, Dosha compatibility, and chart-level karmic alignment — not just the Guna Milan score.
+Load two birth profiles simultaneously for a marriage or relationship reading.
+The AI evaluates mutual Dasha synchrony, Dosha compatibility, and chart-level karmic alignment — not just the Guna Milan score.

 WORKFLOW

-From profile creation to personalised Vedic analysis — a structured four-step process.
+From birth profile creation to personalized Vedic chart analysis — a structured four-step process.

 1